 Step 1 – Wipe It Out

 After emptying out your sink, wipe it out with a cloth and your favorite all-purpose cleaner.
-This helps ensure that when you’re finished, your sink will be clean and hygienic in addition to looking clean.
+After all, you probably don’t want to shine up a dirty sink!

-Note: If you’re cleaning a porcelain sink, you’re done!
-Step back and admire your handy work.
-Stainless steel sink owners, proceed to the Step 3.
+Note: If you have a porcelain sink, you’ll be finished at this point, so step back and admire your handy work!
+If you have a stainless steel sink, proceed to Step 3.

 Step 3 – Shine With Flour

-Then stand back and check out that shine!
+Then stand back and admire your handiwork!
 Impressive, right?
-Who would have thought that flour would be the secret to a sparkling clean stainless steel sink?
-What a world! :-)
+Who would have thought that flour of all things would be the secret to a sparkling clean stainless steel sink?
+What a world. :-)

 How do you keep your kitchen sink looking clean?